lkodinsson/MARS/Fantasy/Spells.md

 **Duration:** 24 hours
 **Resist:** Willpower

-You form a sacred bond between yourself and a target, allowing you to cast spells that require touch which target that creature but instead up to a distance of 100m away.
+You form a sacred bond between yourself and a creature, allowing you to cast spells that require touch which target that creature but instead up to a distance of 100m away.
 This bond is not broken no matter how far away they are, but only lasts for a duration of 24 hours.
-While this spell does not require concentration, you may only have a sacred bond with one target at a time.
+While this spell does not require concentration, you may only have a sacred bond with one creature at a time.

 ***Critical:*** Lasts indefinitely, and up to twice the distance.
 ***Graze:*** Lasts for half the duration, and half the distance.